 What to wear postpartum

 Let's be honest, you're gonna feel a little like you just got hit by a semi-truck, yet you still look 6 months pregnant, and combining that with the sleeplessness it's kind of hard to feel human after having a baby!
-I have LOVED the house dress trend that's been huge this time around (where was this when I had my other two babies?!?!!!) and one of the BEST house dresses I've found was from Nesting Olive.
+I have LOVED the house dress trend that's been huge this time around (where was this when I had my other two babies?!?!!!) and one of the BEST house dresses I've found was from here.
 I love that the sleeves are a little more tailored, the body is at a flattering a-line, and it has convenient snaps for nursing!
 It's cute enough to wear on your first couple ventures out of the house but comfy enough to sleep in.
-You can get 10% off Nesting Olive with code MINTARROW10 at checkout!

 Other than a cute house dress, honestly just comfy sweats or leggings or even pajamas are great for hanging out in the first days and weeks at home.
 Whatever will make you feel MOST comfortable is key!
 I love love love these pajamas for all phases of life and have way too many pairs.
 I even have them on in my insta-stories quite often and they've been in countless gift guides of mine.
 But they're honestly the best!